AndrewCLeonard/photo-port/zz_notes_module_20/module-21-notes.md

 ### 20.1.6: Create the Nav Component

+### 20.1.: Reflection

+Completed:

+-   Created components that form a section of elements in the UI.
+-   Learned how components are basically just functions.
+-   Used JSX as a shorthand for creating elements.
+-   Traced errors using React's error log.

+Learned:

+-   React is a js library for building reusable UI components
+    -   components = functions that can take input and determine appearance of a section of the UI.
+-   React creates a virtual DOM
+    -   virtual DOM allows react to create a declarative UI, later resolved by ReactDOM to sync with actual DOM, meaning only components that changed need to be re-rendered.

 ## Lesson 2: Run Unit Tests Using the React Testing Library

 ### 20.2.1: Introduction

+**unit testing** = a software development process in which the smallest testable parts of an application, called units, are individually and independently inspected for proper operation.

+**React components** functions that can be passed into or returned from other functions

+Goals:

+-   Develop maintainable tests for a React component.
+-   Formulate snapshots to compare the DOM node structures.
+-   Query elements to verify visibility, content, and accessibility.
+-   Explain the testing principles of the React Testing Library.

 ### 20.2.2: Preview

+Steps:

+1. Set Up the Testing Environment
+1. Create the About Component Tests
+1. Create the Nav Component Tests

 ### 20.2.3: Set Up the Testing Environment